codingforentrepreneurs/Time-Tasks-2/book/1 - Introduction & Installations.md

-## Installations
+## 3. Installations
-If you have the skill requirements, you can probably skip this section.
-We'll be showing you the basics of:
+Assuming you have the skill requirements for this book, you might want to just skip to the redis installation portion.
+You will need `redis` installed locally for this book (and for `celery`) although `rabbitmq` is another valid option.

 - Installing Python
 - Creating & Activating a Virtual Environment
 - Installing Python Packages (`pip install`)
+- Installing Redis (macOS, Windows, Linux)

-### 1. Install Python 3+
+### 3.1.
+Install Python 3+

 You can download python on [https://www.python.org/downloads/](https://www.python.org/downloads/).
 That's the easiest way on all platforms.